alco/porcelain/README.md

 OS level when possible.
 Using streams makes each program's output pass through Elixir before going as input into another program.

+## Prerequisites

+Porcelain relies on one external dependency to provide some of its features:
+[goon](https://github.com/alco/goon).
+Get the binary for your OS and put it in your application's working directory or somewhere in your `$PATH`.

+In case `goon` is not found, Porcelain will fall back to the pure Elixir driver.

 ### Porcelain and OTP

 It is possible to spawn long-running tasks and communicate with them using